PFAS Lawsuit • Lawyer for PFAS Exposure

 Where are PFAS found?

 As noted above, PFAS doesn’t break down in the body and accumulate over time.
 There is significant data that exposure to PFAS leads to adverse human health effects.
 PFAS can be found in the following:

 - Food.
 Produce that is grown in PFAS contaminated soil or water, items that are processed in equipment that use PFAS or packaged in material containing PFAS can all be a source of introduction the chemicals into the body.

 - Commercial household products.
 Fabrics that contain stain and water repellant; nonstick products such as Teflon; polishes, waxes, paints, and cleaning products.

-- Fire-fighting foams are a major source of groundwater contamination at airports and military bases with firefighting training.
+- Fire-fighting foams.
+The foams firefighters use are a major source of groundwater contamination at airports and military bases with firefighting training.

 - Production or factory jobs.
 Industry jobs that involve chrome plating, electronics manufacturers and oil recovering that use PFAS.

 - Water sources.
 The runoff from manufacturers, landfills, wastewater treatment plants and firefighting training facilities can contaminate local ground or drinking water sources.